A Look Back at Our First Year of Grantmaking

 You’re not.
 That’s what NCF does for you.
 You can read about the four dimensions of our “investment readiness” assessment on our website.
 In brief, we identify which nonprofits are most effective at fighting poverty in our city by completing in-depth diligence along four dimensions - high-impact program model, organizational health and effectiveness, financial sustainability, and potential to scale.

-For context, last year, we reviewed over 100 emerging nonprofits working in our five areas of focus.
+For context, over the past 18 months, we reviewed over 200 emerging nonprofits working in our five areas of focus.
 We conducted an in-depth review of about 20 of these nonprofits and ultimately invited two (only two!!) organizations - VOCEL and Working Credit - into our eight-week due diligence and investment readiness assessment.
 Due to the generosity of our donors, we were thrilled to be able to grant $300,000 over three years to both of these organizations from our Chicago Impact Fund.
-We then work very closely with these nonprofits to become best-in-class nonprofits.
+We then work very closely with these nonprofits to become best-in-class organizations.
 We work together to build the nonprofits’ self-sufficiency, strengthen their infrastructure, scale their programs to serve thousands more Chicagoans, and diversify their revenue to reduce their dependence on philanthropy.
 Through this process, we are empowering nonprofits to fight poverty head-on, make significant increases in their outcomes, and turn the nonprofit funding cycle on its head.
 And, we are encouraging our investors to demand real impact from their investments.

 2) Poverty doesn’t happen in silos; neither should our approach to investing in poverty-fighting nonprofits.